db-berater/Improve-your-Skills-as-a-SQL-Server-DBA/README.md

 # 80 - Extended Events
 Scripts for the implementation of Extended Events for the different scenarios.
 All extended events are written for "LIVE WATCHING" and will have no target file for saving the results.
+Some Extended Events are using the Ring Buffer Object to read data from.
+In this case you can use the stored procedures master..sp_read_xevent_...
+These stored procedures will be implemented in the preparation phase from script [01 - Preparation and Presentation]\[01 - Preparation of demo databases.sql]

 # 90 - Tools and Scripts
 + Maintenance Solution from [Ola Hallengren](https://ola.hallengren.com/)